gate/gateapi-csharp/docs/WalletApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new WalletApi(config);
-            var currencyPair = "BTC_USDT";  // string | Specify a currency pair to retrieve precise fee rate  This field is optional.
-In most cases, the fee rate is identical among all currency pairs (optional) var settle = "BTC";  // string | Specify the settlement currency of the contract to get more accurate rate settings  This field is optional.
-Generally, the rate settings for all settlement currencies are the same. (optional)
+            var currencyPair = "BTC_USDT";  // string | Specify currency pair to get more accurate fee settings.
+This field is optional.
+Usually fee settings are the same for all currency pairs. (optional) var settle = "BTC";  // string | Specify the settlement currency of the contract to get more accurate fee settings.
+This field is optional.
+Generally, the fee settings for all settlement currencies are the same. (optional)

             try
             {
-                // Retrieve personal trading fee.
+                // Query personal trading fees
                 TradeFee result = apiInstance.GetTradeFee(currencyPair, settle);
                 Debug.WriteLine(result);
             }